mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 05 Mar 2021 - added draft notebook 07 (heaps of data loading and model training improvements in this one!), gonna fix up over next few days
 * 01 Mar 2021 - Added slides for 06 ([see them here](https://github.com/mrdbourke/tensorflow-deep-learning/blob/main/slides/06_transfer_learning_with_tensorflow_part_3_scaling_up.pdf))
 * 26 Feb 2021 - 🚀 LAUNCHED!!!!! also finished recording videos for 06, onto 07, 08, 09 for next release
 * 24 Feb 2021 - recorded 9 videos for section 06, launch inbound!!!